WTVF: Out-of-market coverage

-Viewers residing in several areas outside of the Nashville media market can view WTVF, depending on the cable provider.
-Carriage of the station's signal outside the Nashville market is subject to Syndication exclusivity, or SyndEx, where the local CBS affiliate's feed substitutes that of WTVF when network and/or syndicated programming is shown on both stations at the same time period.
+Viewers residing in several areas outside of the Nashville media market can view WTVF, depending on the cable provider and location.
+Carriage of the station's signal on cable systems outside the Nashville market is subject to Syndication exclusivity, or SyndEx, where the local CBS affiliate's feed substitutes that of WTVF when network and/or syndicated programming is shown on both stations at the same time.

 Southern Kentucky

-WTVF is a significantly viewed station in the Bowling Green, Kentucky DMA, owing to its transmitter being located on the north side of Nashville.
+WTVF is a significantly viewed station in the Bowling Green, Kentucky, television market, owing to its transmitter being located on the north side of Nashville.
 As a result, its signal was strong enough to be received in most of that area.
-For more than five decades, WTVF had a decades-long monopoly in providing CBS programming to certain counties in south-central Kentucky as that area was originally part of the Nashville market until Arbitron collapsed Bowling Green into its own market area in 1977 as a result of the growth and success by that city's ABC affiliate WBKO; even then, CBS was still not locally available in that area until February 1, 2007, when NBC affiliate WNKY launched a new second digital subchannel to serve as that area's own CBS affiliate.
+For its first 52 years on the air, WTVF had a decades-long monopoly in providing CBS programming to several counties in south-central Kentucky as that area was originally part of the Nashville market until Arbitron collapsed Bowling Green into its own market area in 1977 as a result of the growth and success by that city's ABC affiliate WBKO.
+Even after Nielsen also assigned Bowling Green into its own market area in 1985, CBS was still not available from a local outlet in that area.
+This changed on February 1, 2007, when NBC affiliate WNKY launched a new second digital subchannel to serve as that area's own CBS affiliate.
 In spite of the existence of WNKY-DT2, WTVF remains available on several cable systems in the Bowling Green market.
 Mediacom cable systems currently carry the station's main channel in the Morgantown (Butler County) and Brownsville (Edmonson County) areas.
-WTVF also remains available on Charter Spectrum in Bowling Green, along with the on-campus cable system WesternCable at Western Kentucky University, as well as the Glasgow-based cable system of the South Central Rural Telephone Cooperative.
-The SCRTC in Glasgow also has been piping in WLKY, the CBS/MeTV affiliate in Louisville as a secondary option since 1990 (and before that WHAS-TV which was Louisville's CBS affiliate until then).
-Many areas of the Bowling Green market can still pick up WTVF via an outdoor antenna.
-Some users of indoor antennas in southern Kentucky, and the far reaches of the station's coverage area can also pick up the signal thanks to their digital signal upgrade in 2013.
+WTVF also remains available on Charter Spectrum in Bowling Green, along with the on-campus cable system WesternCable at Western Kentucky University, as well as the Glasgow-based cable system of the South Central Rural Telephone Cooperative, which services much of the eastern half of the Bowling Green market.
+The SCRTC in Glasgow also has been piping in Louisville CBS affiliate WLKY as a secondary option since 1990, along with that city's previous CBS affiliate WHAS-TV, which served as such for its first 40 years on the air.
+Many areas of the Bowling Green market can still pick up WTVF via an outdoor antenna; some users of indoor antennas in southern Kentucky, and the far reaches of the station's coverage area can also pick up the signal thanks to the station's 2013 digital signal upgrade.

 The Glasgow Electric Plant Board also carried WTVF and WSMV as distant CBS and NBC affiliates, respectively.
-That provider dropped WTVF, WSMV and their associated subchannels from their lineup in late 2017 as WNKY and WNKY-DT2 claimed market exclusivity on that system.
+That provider dropped WTVF, WSMV and their associated subchannels from their lineup in late 2017 as WNKY and WNKY-DT2 claimed market exclusivity in terms of NBC and CBS affiliates on that system.

+In 1968, the station, as WLAC-TV, once applied to set up a low-power translator station on the campus of Western Kentucky University for improved reception within Bowling Green city limits; this plan may have never come to fruition.